Over the past few months, I’ve tested some of Xiaomi’s best stick vacuums, including the Roidmi F8, Jimmy JV51, and the Roidmi NEX.

-The soft roller attachment does an excellent job of picking up debris without pushing portions of it forward, as was the case for Jimmy.
+The soft roller attachment does an excellent job of picking up debris without pushing portions of it forward, as was Jimmy’s case.

-There’s no question about the performance of this vacuum as it does a superb job, especially on hard floors.
+There’s no question about this vacuum’s performance as it does a superb job, especially on hard floors.

-One concern I have would be the parts availability as it is not available in Amazon.
-If you don’t mind purchasing these parts from Aliexpress, then I would not hesitate to recommend this vacuum.
+One concern I have would be the parts availability as it is not available on Amazon.
+If you don’t mind purchasing these parts from Aliexpress, I would not hesitate to recommend this vacuum.